What is Encryption?

 What if I don't have one of these versions of Windows?

 We recommend that you upgrade to a version of Windows that will support BitLocker.
-If this isn't an option, and the version of Windows on your personally-owned computer does not support native BitLocker encryption (e.g. Windows 10 Home), then the best route to encrypt your computer is to use VeraCrypt.
+If this isn't an option, and the version of Windows on your personally owned computer does not support native BitLocker encryption (e.g. Windows 10 Home), then the best route to encrypt your computer is to use VeraCrypt.
 VeraCrypt is a technical tool and it is very important to follow all of the following steps carefully:

 If you have an Apple machine running macOS then you can use Apple's FileVault encryption.

-If you are using your own personal (non-UBC supported) device to access UBC Electronic Information and Systems, then it is your responsibility to ensure that it is encrypted.
+If you are using your own personal (non-UBC-supported) device to access UBC Electronic Information and Systems, then it is your responsibility to ensure that it is encrypted.

-Both VeraCrypt and dm-crypt/LUKS are common encryption options, allowing a user to encrypt either a full disk during installation, or a new volume.
+Both VeraCrypt and dm-crypt/LUKS are common encryption options, allowing a user to encrypt either a full disk during installation or a new volume.

 Full Disk Encryption

 All modern desktop Linux instances have a full disk encryption option at installation that simply involves checking a box and setting a security key.
-See example for Ubuntu in Figure 1 below.
+See the example for Ubuntu in Figure 1 below.

 You must remember your password which unwraps the security key.
 It is isolated on your device, and UBC IT will not have access.
 You will be required to enter this password at every boot, and you will no longer be able to remotely reboot your system.